Actor parameters

 #### Prefab Types

 Hology supports parameters that refer to prefab assets.
-While the generic `Prefab` type allows any prefab to be selected, the `PrefabOf<T>` type provides additional safety by restricting choices to prefabs that have a specific **Main Actor** [prefab-main-actor](https://docs.hology.app/gameplay/actors/prefab-main-actor "mention")
+While the generic `Prefab` type allows any prefab to be selected, the `PrefabOf<T>` type provides additional safety by restricting choices to prefabs that have a specific **Main Actor** [Prefab main actor](/gameplay/actors/prefab-main-actor.md)

 ```